crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 ---
 # Email Reading Analytics

 Unlock powerful insights into your audience engagement with comprehensive email reading analytics.
-Monitor critical metrics like reading time, click rates, and geographical distribution to optimize your email campaigns and drive better results.
+Monitor critical metrics such as reading time, click rates, and geographical distribution to optimize your email campaigns and drive better results.

 <br />